-1. Vehicles are to be registered during the orientation period or in Plant Services Office.
-Staff decals will be limited to one per employee, unless otherwise approved by the Director of Plant Services.
-All vehicles parked on Seminary property, except visitors, must have a current decal properly displayed.
+1. Vehicles are to be registered during the orientation period or in

+Plant Services Office.
+All vehicles parked on Seminary property must have a current decal properly displayed.
+Visitors' vehicles are exempt.

-- 2. Decals must be placed in a clearly visible location on the rear bumper of the vehicle. - 3.
-Cost center supervisors must send a list of persons eligible for Staff parking to the Plant Services Office.
+- Decals must be placed in clearly visible location on the rear bumper of the vehicle. - 3.
+Administrative center supervisors must send a list of persons eligible for Staff parking to the Plant Services Office.
 These lists will include Support personnel, part-time Faculty, and Special Instructors. - 4.
 If a vehicle is traded during the school year, the owner must register his/her new vehicle and be issued a new decal.
 The old decal should be removed before a vehicle is traded. - 5.
 Lost or illegible decals may be replaced at the Plant Services Office.